chauhoang99/2025_July_data_merging_test/README.md

 - **Performance decision:**
   - Table indexing: `hotels.id`, `hotels.destination_id`.
   - All attributes from the sources can be stored in a `json` field.
-    **Reason:** We are not querying by `images`, `location`, `amenities` and `booking_conditions` in this exercise but we need to fetch them very often.
-By adding them in the table `hotels`, we can avoid writing join queries or subqueries, produce better execution plan for better query performance.
-In real life, if we need to run query on nested values of those attributes often, we can create columns for them to utilise indexing.
+    **Reason:** We are not querying by `images`, `location`, `amenities` and `booking_conditions` in this exercise so there is lesser need to store them in column and row data structure because the need for storing them in columns is mainly to utilise indexing.
+But we need to fetch them very often, by adding them in the table `hotels`, we can avoid writing join queries or subqueries, produce better execution plan for better query performance.
+In real life, if a need to run query on nested values of those attributes arises, we can always create columns for them and migrate data to new columns easily.

 # The Scrapers